-At the Nittany Lion Inn and The Penn Stater, we’re committed to practices that benefit the environment—from purchasing local, organic foods to using eco-friendly packaging to repurposing solid wood furniture.
+At The Penn Stater, we’re committed to practices that benefit the environment—from purchasing local, organic foods to using eco-friendly packaging to repurposing solid wood furniture.

-In 2009, The Penn Stater was honored with a Waste Watcher Award for exemplary performance in recycling, waste reduction, reuse, and composting, as well as the GREENS Award at the Annual Global Renewable Energy Expo Networking Summit.
-In April 2018, The Penn Stater was honored as one of the Centre County Green Business Partners for their commitment to sustainability and sustainable practices.
+The Penn Stater was honored with a Waste Watcher Award for exemplary performance in recycling, waste reduction, reuse, and composting, as well as the GREENS Award at the Annual Global Renewable Energy Expo Networking Summit.
+The Penn Stater was also honored as one of the Centre County Green Business Partners for their commitment to sustainability and sustainable practices.

 Here are a just few examples of Penn State Hospitality Services leadership in sustainability: